-Our Vulnerable Person Policy
+Our Vulnerable Person's Policy

-General Purpose of Policy
+General purpose of policy

 We believe that giving to The Haven Wolverhampton should always be a positive experience; whether you are a new or existing supporter.
 The Haven Wolverhampton are committed to fundraising in an open and honest way and strive to ensure that donors are treated fairly and with care.
 We will always do everything we can to ensure supporters are making informed decisions about their donation and support of the women and children at The Haven Wolverhampton.